Thursday, January 30, 2025

 * * * * *

 Alicia double-checked to ensure she had all her carry-on items with her.
 "Got my gym bag.
 Got my hockey stick."
 Breathe in, breathe out.
 This was it.
-Alicia answered, "Yes.
+"Yes.
 Let's go."
-To the bruised combatant's surprise, Party Girl trotted up alongside her in the corridor.
-"You following me to gorilla?" asked Alicia.
+To Alicia's surprise, Party Girl trotted alongside her.
+"You following me to gorilla?"

-Alicia noticed her friend's cast hadn't come off yet.
-"Better, but still not good," she said.
-"Are the mousetraps in place?"
-If the plan failed or misfired or – heaven forbid – backfired at the do-or-die moment the cost would be dear.
+"Better, but still not good.
+Is everything in place?"
+If the plan failed or misfired or, heaven forbid, backfired at the do-or-die moment, the cost would be dear.
 Win or lose, Black Violet's favorite chew toy expected the night to end in an ambulance.
 Alicia wondered how much of it she'd remember.

 Sabrina's lip turned up in a sneer.
 "I nearly took my fingers off three different times," she said, holding up as many digits.
 "But it's ready to go.
 Not sure why you glued them to the underside."

 Genuine giddiness washed over Party Girl's expression.
-"Oh my God, it's gonna be hilarious if it works.
+"Oh my God, it's gonna be hilarious if she falls for it.
 Can you imagine her face?"
 The former teacher and student exchanged concerned glances.

 The voice of Guy Brody over the speakers made the inevitable official, "Your main event for tonight is a Last Woman Standing match scheduled for one fall-